Research catalogue

 The AI Matrix: Empowerment or Dependency?
 A Conceptual Framework

 The original paper introducing the AI Matrix as a conceptual framework.
-Sets out the four-quadrant structure (Full Empowerment, Elite Empowerment, Passive Dependency, Full Dependency), the dynamic transitions between them, and the theoretical grounding in path dependency, socio-economic resilience, and governance theory.
-The starting point for the wider research agenda.
+Sets out the four-quadrant structure, dynamic transitions, and theoretical grounding in path dependency, socio-economic resilience, and governance theory.

 2026 · Framework